February 25, 2020

 Car owners should not junk a car that was involved in a lawsuit, should not have it repaired, and should not remove or tamper with a black box until receiving legal advice.
 The accident victim’s lawyer will probably want to photograph damage to the car.
 Whether the photographs are sufficient, or whether the car needs to be maintained in its post-accident condition, is a judgment call that a car accident attorney will need to make.

 It is best to take photographs of both cars and the accident scene (including the road) before the vehicles are moved.
 The accident victim’s lawyer might also want an investigator to take professional photographs and to make measurements before evidence disappears.
-Contact a personal injury law firm in Atlanta, GA immediately after an accident is the best way to assure that evidence is preserved.
+Contact a personal injury law firm immediately after an accident is the best way to assure that evidence is preserved.